tend2infinity/Sorting-algorithms/README.md

 # Sorting-algorithms
-All the basic sorting algorithms in one place!!
+All the basic sorting algorithms in  exactly one place!!